ahmetksasmaz/ricart_agrawala_algorithm/docs/ricart_agrawala/algorithm.rst

         :linenos:
         :caption: Ricart-Agrawala Algorithm [RicartAgrawalaAlgorithm]_.

+        integer self_id, self node id
-        channel list deferred_channels, list of deferred channels integer total_channel_number, total number of channels in topology integer reply_count, number of replies received so far bool using_critical_section, a boolean represents whether node is using critical section or not bool has_privilege, a boolean represents whether node has privilege to use critical section timestamp request_timestamp, a timestamp for the moment of request for using critical section bool currently_interested, a boolean represents whether node is interested in using critical section
+        request list deferred_requests, list of deferred requests node set other_nodes, set of other nodes in the topology node set nodes_replied, set of replied nodes for request bool using_critical_section, a boolean represents whether node is using critical section or not bool has_privilege, a boolean represents whether node has privilege to use critical section bool want_privilege, a boolean represents whether self node currently wants privilege or not integer request_clock, a logical clock stamp for the moment of request for using critical section integer clock, a logical clock for node

+        If p initializes
+            other_nodes ← topology_nodes / self_id

-        If p wants to use critical section currently_interested ← true;
+        If p wants to use critical section if want_privilege = false then
+                if using_critical_section = false then
+                    if has_privilege = true then
+                        using_critical_section ← true;
+                    else then
+                        want_privilege ← true;
-            request_timestamp ← timestamp();
+                        request_clock ← clock;
+                        clock ← clock + 1;
+                        for node_id in other_nodes
-            send request message (request_timestamp) into the all connected channels;
+                            send request message including request_clock to node with node_id end for
+                    end if

         If p ends using critical section
             using_critical_section ← false;
-            currently_interested ← false;
+            want_privilege ← false;
-            reply_count ← 0;
+            clear nodes_replied
-            if deferred_channels is not empty then
+            if deferred_requests is not empty then
                 has_privilege ← false;
-                while deferred_channels is not empty
+                while deferred_requests is not empty
-                    pop from deferred_channels into ⟨i⟩;
+                    pop from deferred_requests into deferred_request;
+                    if clock <= deferred_request.clock then
+                        clock ← deferred_request.clock + 1
+                    end if
-                    send reply message (timestamp()) into the channel ⟨i⟩;
+                    send reply message to node with deferred_request.node_id;
                 end while
             end if

-        If p receives a reply message through a channel i reply_count ← reply_count + 1;
+        If p receives a reply message from node i push ⟨i⟩ into nodes_replied
-            if reply_count = total_channel_number then
+            if nodes_replied = other_nodes then
-                has_token ← true;
+                has_privilege ← true;
                 using_critical_section ← true;
             end if

-        If p receives a request message through a channel i message_timestamp ← message.timestamp()
+        If p receives a request message from node i if using_critical_section = false then
-            if using_critical_section = true then
+                if has_privilege = true then
-                push ⟨i⟩ into deferred_channels;
+                    has_privilege ← false;
+                    if clock <= message.clock then
+                        clock ← message.clock + 1;
+                    end if
+                    send reply message to node with message.node_id;
                 else then
+                    if want_privilege = true then
-                if currently_interested = false or request_timestamp > message_timestamp then
+                        if request_clock > message.clock then
+                            if clock <= request_clock then
+                                clock ← request_clock + 1;
+                            end if
-                    send reply message (timestamp()) into the channel ⟨i⟩;
+                            send reply message to node with message.node_id;
                         else then
-                    push ⟨i⟩ into deferred_channels;
+                            push ⟨message⟩ into deferred_requests;
                         end if
+                    else then
+                        if clock <= message.clock then
+                            clock ← message.clock + 1;
                         end if

-Explanation of pseudocode lines will be added later.
+                        send reply message to node with message.node_id;
+                    end if
+                endif
+            else then
+                push ⟨message⟩ into deferred_requests;
+            end if

+Lines[47-48] This function is called when init event is triggered.
+Other nodes are set except the self.

+Lines[50-62]  This function is called when self node wants privilege to use critical section.
+If the self node has already requested for privilege, nothing happens.
+If the self node is currently using critical section, nothing happens.
+Otherwise it is time to request for privilege.
+If we have the privilege (but not using), then we can use it.If we don't have the privilege, we should ask it.

+Lines[64-77] This function is called when self node is done with the critical section.
+We release the privilege, if there are some nodes that requests privilege in our queue, we forward the token to the first one.
+If still there are others waiting for the privilege, we request the token from our new parent.

+Lines[79-84] This function is called when self node receives reply message.
+We simply add the reply to replied nodes.
+If all other nodes has sent reply at the end, we start using critical section.

+Lines[86-113] This function is called when self node receives a request.
+If we have the privilege and currently using critical section we simply push the new one into deferred requests.
+If we have token but not using it, then we send reply.
+If we don't have token, we consider our urge to have privilege.
+If we want and requested before, other one's request is deferred.
+Otherwise the requester have priority.

 **Example**
 ~~~~~~~~